 One of my class periods had students who weren’t super sporty, and a student volunteered “Billy (not his real name) juega Fortnite!” (translation: Billy plays Fortnite!)
 WHOA!
 I was blown away.
 They volunteered that, sharing a WHOLE SENTENCE in SPANISH, after about 15 minutes of the Circling with Balls activity.
 We definitely spent the next chunk of time talking about who does and doesn’t play Fortnite, and who plays it well.
 BOOM.

 Following Up the First Day

-On the third day of class we did some reading activities that used the same structures you can see on the slide above.
+On the third day of class we did some reading activities that used the same structures.
 Super short, but man, did they feel amazing being able to read and understand all of it.
 Such a great way to start off the year!